 Grand Jury Decisions: Indictments & No Bills

-Following presentation of the County or State prosecutor's case to the Grand Jury, it must make a decision on whether or not to indict.
-If the panel finds that there is probable cause to believe that a Indictable Crime has been committed, then an indictment is issued.
-If inadequate evidence of guilt is found, the Jurors will return a "No Bill".
-It is crucially important that an accused retain a defense attorney as early as possible so that exculpatory evidence may be gathered and presented to the prosecutor before Grand Jury presentation.
-Our lawyers have the no how to insure that your defenses are properly developed and presented to the prosecution in hopes of leading to a no bill.
+Following the presentation of the County or State prosecutor’s case to the Grand Jury, it must make a decision on whether or not to indict.
+If the panel finds that there is probable cause to believe that an indictable crime has been committed, then an indictment is issued.
+If inadequate evidence of guilt is found, the jurors will return a “No Bill.”
+It is crucially important that an accused retain a defense attorney as early as possible so that exculpatory evidence may be gathered and presented to the prosecutor before grand jury presentation.
+Our lawyers have the know-how to ensure that your defenses are properly developed and presented to the prosecution in hopes of leading to a no bill.
 Attorneys from our firm are available immediately to assist you at 1-877-450-8301.

 Grand Jury Return of an Indictment

-After a New Jersey Grand Jury votes to indict, the formal charging document - the indictment - is prepared by the prosecutor.
+After a New Jersey grand jury votes to indict, the formal charging document—the indictment—is prepared by the prosecutor.
 An indictment sets forth the basic material facts alleged against a defendant and then recites the law that has been violated.
-The indictment must also advise the accused of the degree of offense being charged (i.e. First Degree, Second Degree, Third Degree, or Fourth Degree).
+The indictment must also advise the accused of the degree of the offense being charged (i.e. first-degree, second-degree, third-degree, or fourth-degree).

 Issuance of a No Bill by Grand Jury